goFrendiAsgard/jurnal-chiml/draft.md

 HTTP API is a quite common protocol.
 The architecture is also relatively simple.
 There are web services and a clients.
 The client send a request to the web service, and the web service reply with a response.
 The response data is usually in JSON/XML format.
 SOA components are commonly exposing HTTP API endpoint.
 [OMDB](https://www.omdbapi.com/) for example, provide an API to search for movie database.

 On the other hand, REST (Representation State Transfer) is a more strict implementation of HTTP API.
 It was introduced and defined in 2000 by Roy Fielding in his doctoral thesis [ref](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
-Fiedling focusing on how a URI should represent an object, while HTTP verb serve as it's method.
+Fielding focusing on how a URI should represent an object, while HTTP verb serve as it's method.
 If the endpoint is fully adapting REST specification, it is called `RESTful web service`.

 ## SOAP